dstef22/project_2/README.md

     https://github.com/dstef22

     Credit and disclaimer:
-    Original code was created in a lab in Intro to CS 1
+    Project is based on original code that was created with help in a lab in the class Intro to CS 1